CACTI-Lab/CACTI-Lab.github.io/_pages/people.md

 horizontal: false
 ---
 <div class="alert alert-success" role="alert">
-  We are recruiting students for Spring '25!
+  We are recruiting students for Spring '25.
+[Apply here](https://tinyurl.com/cactilab) or on HMC's URO (not both).
+Positions are only open to 5C students.
 </div>

 Any open positions will be posted on Harvey Mudd's URO portal (usually in August/November) or on the [HMC CS page for summer research opportunities](https://www.hmc.edu/cs/research/reu/) (usually in January).